ankanbansal/ISVQA-Dataset/README.md

 The `nuscenes/` directory contains the IMDB files and list of answers for the outdoor scenes (nuScenes) part of the ISVQA dataset.
 The `imdb_nuscenes_trainval.json` contains annotations for the *trainval* set of the dataset and `imdb_nuscenes_test.json` contains annotations for the *test* set.
-Please see the folder for more details.
+Please see the `nuscenes/` for more details.

 ### Indoor Scenes - Gibson, Habitat
 Coming soon

+---
 If you found the dataset and code useful please consider citing the following paper:

 ```